-Staff training
+7. Staff training

-Staff will access training which will provide participants with an insight into recent legislation and guidance that could impact on policy and practice as well as a range of physical and non-physical strategies to help manage the risks posed by children and young people's behaviour.
+7.1 Staff will access training which will provide participants with an insight into recent legislation and guidance that could impact on policy and practice as well as a range of physical and non-physical strategies to help manage the risks posed by children and young people's behaviour.

-Recording and reporting
+8. Recording and reporting

-The Principal/Head Teacher will ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a student (Appendix Two).
+- 8.1 The Principal/Head Teacher will ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a student (Appendix Two).
 The record must be made as soon as practicable after the incident and should be made by the member of staff involved in the incident.

-While ultimately only a court of law could decide what is 'significant' in a particular case, in deciding whether or not an incident must be reported, staff should take into account:

-- an incident where unreasonable use of force is used on a student would always be a significant incident; - any incident where substantial force has been used (e.g. physically pushing a student out of a room) would be significant; - the use of a restraint technique is significant; - an incident where a child was very distressed (though clearly not overreacting) would be significant.

-In determining whether incidents are significant, schools should consider:

-- the student's behaviour and the level of risk presented at the time; - the degree of force used and whether it was proportionate in relation to the behaviour; - the effect on the student or member of staff.
+All schools will keep a physical incident log as part of their online Safeguarding platform, MY Concern or CPOMS.
+This will be overseen by the school's designated safeguarding lead. - 8.2 While ultimately only a court of law could decide what is 'significant' in a particular case, in deciding whether or not an incident must be reported, staff should take into account: - an incident where unreasonable use of force is used on a student would always be a significant incident; - any incident where substantial force has been used (e.g. physically pushing a student out of a room) would be significant; - the use of a restraint technique is significant; - an incident where a child was very distressed (though clearly not overreacting) would be significant. - 8.3 In determining whether incidents are significant, schools should consider: - the student's behaviour and the level of risk presented at the time; - the degree of force used and whether it was proportionate in relation to the behaviour; - the effect on the student or member of staff.